 Most of the time, this occurrence is nothing to cause alarm.
-There are times, however, where ammonia-smelling urine indicates a health problem.
+There are times, however, when ammonia-smelling urine indicates a health problem.

 Urinary tract infections

-According to research from Washington University School of Medicine in St. Louis, Missouri, urinary tract infections or UTIs are the most common bacterial infections worldwide, affecting up to 150 million people each year.
+According to research from the Washington University School of Medicine in St. Louis, Missouri, urinary tract infections (UTIs) are the most common bacterial infections worldwide, affecting

 Additional figures for the United States include 10.5 million doctor visits and up to 3 million emergency room visits for UTI symptoms.

-UTIs tend to affect women and girls more, but men and boys can also develop UTIs.
+UTIs tend to affect people born female more, but people born male can also develop UTIs.
 These infections are the result of bacteria entering the urinary tract.
 The bacteria make urine smell unpleasant and cause it to be cloudy or bloody.

-Pregnant women have a higher risk than others for UTIs, which increases their chances of having ammonia-smelling urine.
-One report from the U.S. Centers for Disease Control and Prevention (CDC) finds up to 8 percent of pregnant women experience UTIs.
+Pregnant people have a higher risk for UTIs, increasing their chances of having ammonia-smelling urine.
+One report from the U.S. Centers for Disease Control and Prevention (CDC) finds up to

 Pregnancy vitamins can also create a smell of ammonia in the urine.
 Smelly urine from taking vitamins usually goes away after a short time.

-Menopause can also increase a woman’s risk for UTIs and ammonia-smelling odor, resulting from drops in the female hormone estrogen and loss of vaginal flora, which are the normal and healthy bacteria living in the vagina.
+Menopause can also increase a person’s risk for UTIs and ammonia-smelling odor, resulting from drops in the female hormone estrogen and loss of vaginal flora, which are the natural and healthy bacteria living in the vagina.
 Both these changes may cause ammonia-smelling urine.